filiph/selfimproving-dev/README.md

 assets.
 Just let that keep running, edit files locally, and refresh your browser to see the changes.

+#### Chapter ordering

+You specify which chapters get published and in what order by modifying the `tool/lib/src/book_contents.dart` file.

 ## Repository Layout

 *   `asset/` – Sass files and mustache templates used to generate the site.